Cryptography Basics

 Obfuscation is a technique to make code, data, or communications harder to understand or analyze.

-• Code or data is transformed into a form that is functionally equivalent but difficult for humans to read or interpret.
+In obfuscated, the code or data is transformed into a form that is functionally equivalent but difficult for humans to read or interpret.
+Common methods include:

 Steganography